-Migrating to HubSpot CMS: An SEO Walkthrough for New Users
+Migrating To HubSpot CMS: An SEO Walkthrough For New Users

 Content Delivery Network (CDN)

-This is a must-have for global businesses that need their website to load quickly in any country and need to reduce risk from DDOS attacks.
+This is a must-have for global businesses that need their website to load quickly in any country and need to reduce the risk of DDOS attacks.

 HubSpot’s CDN (which uses Cloudflare’s technology) is built into the CMS with no added costs or setup needed.